Jorge-Ortiz-Mata/rails-gcp-getting-started/README.md

 4. Enable the Secret Manager service.

+5. Enable the Cloud Run API service.

-5. Create a new role (Container Deployer) to use the Cloud Run services:
+6. Create a new role (Container Deployer) to use the Cloud Run services:

 - iam.serviceAccounts.actAs
 - run.services.create